Health is Everything

 - How clear headed, bright and vibrant are you most of the time?

-Because here is the thing, we are all a better version of ourselves when we feel good so why not keep trying?
-None of us knows when our ticket will be punched, we can only hope it isn’t until the distant future and that when it is, we’ve done what’s needed to ensure the ticket puncher has a hell of a time catching up with us!
+Because here is the thing, we are all a better version of ourselves when we feel good, so why not keep trying?
+None of us knows when our ticket will be punched, but the best we can hope is it isn’t punched until the distant future and that when it is, we’ve done what’s needed to ensure the ticket puncher has a hell of a time catching up with us!